The-Everyone-Project/.github/.github/ISSUE_TEMPLATE/0-new-feature.md

 <!-- the text and enter your own summary -->

 1. As a <!-- user concerned by the story -->
-2. I want <!-- goal of the story -->
+2. I want <!-- the goal of the story -->
-3. so that <!-- reason for the story - this is optional if more details are provided in the description below -->
+3. so that <!-- the reason for the story - this is optional if more details are provided in the description below -->

 <!-- Description section -->
 <!-- This should expand on the above summary if necessary -->